department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 #### Work with someone

-You can work with an accredited representative who can help you file a claim.
+You can work with a trained professional who can help you file a claim.
 [Find an accredited representative](/disability-benefits/apply-for-benefits/help/index.html)

 #### Apply in person

-[Go to a Regional Benefits Office]http://www.benefits.va.gov/benefits/offices.asp
+[Go to a Regional Benefits Office]http://www.benefits.va.gov/benefits/offices.asp)

 ### Already applied?